Wonghopper/Wonghopper.github.io/prose.md

 _Code_

 We can see from this most states also have an upward trend, though to varying degrees.
+To illustrate differences in location we can show the mean BMI per state on a map.

+_Code_

+Let's try and find what may be causing this overall upward trend in BMI: we can look at questions about diet and exercise and see how they changed

 ## Developing a Model